stanleyamo/stanleyamo/README.md

 # 👋 Hi, I'm Stanley Amo-Brown Jnr

-I'm a **Software Engineering graduate** passionate about building modern applications across backend, frontend, and mobile.
+I'm a **Software Engineering student** passionate about building modern applications across backend, frontend, and mobile.
 I enjoy solving problems, writing clean code, and constantly learning new technologies that help me grow as a developer.

 ---